The Best Body Wash

 CeraVe Hydrating Body Wash is a drugstore product that looks like something you’d get from a dermatologist.
 It comes in a compact, opaque bottle with a heavy flip-top lid.
 Even up close it’s totally fragrance-free, with a texture closer to lotion than body wash.
 But once you add water, you’re treated to a bubbly foam that left our skin feeling soothed and moisturized.

 The ingredient list is free of irritants like dyes and fragrances, and this brand also came highly recommended by Dr. Green, who points out that even if you don’t have sensitive skin, it’s a great option because it’s so gentle and moisturizing.
 A 10-ounce bottle retails for about $10.

 The only reason we demoted Origins to runner-up was the design of its tube.
 It stands upright, atop a flip-down cap, and if you shower regularly, you know the sensation of opening this type of lid only to be met with a drizzle of cold, stale water (and possibly mold).

-But if you have room to store Origins on its side and leave the cap ajar, our testers loved this product’s light, astringent scent.
-Origins comes by its fragrance naturally, via ingredients like white tea leaf extract and rose flower water.
+Otherwise, testers loved it.
+Origins has a light, astringent scent that it comes by naturally, via ingredients like white tea leaf extract and rose flower water.
 If you’re looking for something a little more exciting than CeraVe but still free of synthetic perfume, Origins is the perfect compromise.
 It comes in a pearlescent cream that lathers into a thick, dense foam.
 Just be warned that it is on the expensive side, at $31 for 6.7 ounces.

 Best Body Wash for Dry Skin